Now Reading

 • Maintain a healthy diet, rich in essential nutrients for hair health.
 Foods high in vitamins (A, C, D, E), minerals (iron, zinc), proteins, and omega-3 fatty acids are all good options.
 You may also supplement your diet with hair supplements, but, as always, make sure to check with your doctor if they’re right for you;

 • Avoid aggressive hairstyles and hair treatments.
-Keep tight ponytails and brainds to a minimum, avoid chemical treatments (make sure to care for your hair if you do get them), and reduce heat styling;
+Keep tight ponytails and braids to a minimum, avoid chemical treatments (make sure to care for your hair if you do get them), and reduce heat styling;

 • Seek professional advice if you find yourself worrying about hair loss.
 Hair loss can’t always be prevented, nor can it always be treated, but this is something only a doctor will be able to tell you, once they’ve examined your hair and scalp.
 If you think you may be experiencing hair loss, see a doctor!